SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In languages that have single-quoted string literals, interpolation is generally also not allowd in them.
 JS has a specific, especially featureful type of sting called a template literal, which are delimited by backticks (`foo`) sh is a little special in that it accepts strings with no surrounding quotes in some cases.
+YAML accepts unquoted strings if they don't interfere with other syntax, of which the most common case is them containing <code> :</code>

 strings are immutable|python